What is a Stereo Microscope?

 What are the limitations of a stereo microscope?

 The main limitation of a stereo microscope is the low level of magnification when compared to a compound microscope.
+Our compound microscopes for sale can acheive higher levels of magnification than our stereo microscopes.

 Can I take a picture through a stereo microscope?